 Petrolympic is incorporated under the Business Corporations Act (Ontario).
-The Company is primarily engaged in petroleum and natural gas exploration and development activities.
+The Company is engaged in the acquisition, exploration and development of gold and petroleum and natural gas properties.
 It has not yet determined whether its properties contain reserves that are economically recoverable.

-The Company's common shares are listed on the TSX Venture Exchange (the "Exchange") under the symbol PCQ and on the OTCQX International under the symbol PCQRF.
+The Company's common shares are listed on the TSX Venture Exchange ("TSXV") under the symbol PCQ and on the OTCQX International under the symbol PCQRF.